EthanHolleman/site_dev/content/posts/PanSeer_test.md

 ## Conclusions

 The results of this new blood based test are extremely impressive, and hopefully the test becomes even more accurate in the future.
-But what this math points out is that, medical testing is inheritably difficult, and interpreting common metrics of the accuracy of medical tests is not incredibly intuitive.
+Since this article focused on the new methodology the PanSeer test used and their impressive preliminary results I think it was appropriate to focus on measures such as sensitivity and specificity.
+The purpose of this except was to highlight how the prevalence of a disease has a huge impact on how we interpret the results out in the wild.
+It is also important to note that PPV can be made arbitrary low by decreasing the prevalence of a disease and that there is a sort of paradox where even an extremely accurate (in terms of sensitivity and specificity) test can have low PPV if the prevalence of the disease is also very low.

-Further, the rate of occurrence of the condition a test assays should always be considered when accessing a particular medical test.
+I think the broader take away is that medical testing is inheritably, mathematically difficult endeavour and disease prevalence should be considered by patients and doctors when reviewing the results of any medical test.